jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The + procedure has a special notation: an operator notation, which is a customized representation of a procedure call and its parameters.
 This method is discussed in the ‘Text Code’ and ‘Language Integration’ chapters.

-The names of procedures that overload eachother are always equal.
+The names of procedures that overload each other are always equal.
 The configuration of a procedure’s public objects determines which procedure is called.
 This configuration of public object includes: the object count, object types and object names.

 Usually the count and types of parameters are varied, but if two overloaded procedures only differ in parameter *names*, in text code it is required to *name* the object when you call the procedure.